 26.6.4.1 General

-A non-ack-enabled multi-TID A-MPDU is an A-MPDU that includes QoS Data frames with TIDs corresponding to more than one block ack agreement.
-An ack-enabled multi-TID A-MPDU is an A-MPDU that additionally includes one Management frame soliciting acknowledgment, one or more QoS Data frames with TIDs that do not correspond to a block ack agreement.
-An ack-enabled A-MPDU includes one or more QoS Data frames not sent under a block ack agreement, but only one of the frames solicits acknowledgment(#20975).
+An HE STA can transmit ack-enabled A-MPDU, non-ack-enabled multi-TID A-MPDU and ack-enabled multi-TID A-MPDU(#20975). (#20391, 21200, 21336, 21337)

 An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented equal to true shall set the Multi-TID Aggregation Rx Support subfield to a nonzero value in the HE MAC Capabilities Information field in the HE Capabilities element it transmits.
 An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented equal to false shall set the Multi-TID Aggregation Rx Support subfield to 0.